-Some degrees and courses require pre-requisites.
-Pre-requisites are listed with course descriptions in the Bulletin under the various schools.
-A student will not be allowed to register for courses for which he/ she has not met the pre-requisites.
-Pre-requisites must be completed before reading for the degree.
+Some degrees and courses require prerequisites.
+Prerequisites are listed with course descriptions in the Bulletin under the various schools.
+A student will not be allowed to register for courses for which he/ she has not met the prerequisites.

 ADMISSION TO CLASSES